kuserich/wp-scripts/README.md

 plugin archive.

 Thus, it is crucial that the bundling is *prepared*.
-Preparing the bundling process mean that we are eliminating all non-production dependencies from library directories.
+Preparing the bundling process means that we eliminate all non-production dependencies from library directories.
 This can easily be achieved by adding an NPM script to `package.json` that performs the necessary steps, such as: